rbms-bsc/DCRMR/_pages/Phys-desc/Illustrative-content.md

 <a name="6.22.2.2">6.22.2.2</a> Illustrative content applies to an aggregate that embodies an expression with a content type of "cartographic image", "cartographic moving image", "cartographic tactile image", "cartographic tactile three-dimensional form", "cartographic three-dimensional form", "three-dimensional moving image", "two-dimensional moving image", "tactile three-dimensional form", "three-dimensional form", "still image", or "tactile image".
 Tables containing only words or numerical data are excluded.

-<a name="6.22.2.3">6.22.2.3</a> Tables containing only words and/or numerical data are excluded.
+Tables containing only words and/or numerical data are excluded.

 ## 6.22.3 General rule

-<a name="6.22.3.1">6.22.3.1</a> To indicate the presence of illustration, use the term “illustration” or “illustrations,” as appropriate, from [RDA Value Vocabularies: RDA Illustrative Content](http://www.rdaregistry.info/termList/IllusContent/){:target="_blank"}.
+<a name="6.22.3.1">6.22.3.1</a> To indicate the presence of illustration, use the term general “illustration” or “illustrations,” as appropriate, from [RDA Value Vocabularies: RDA Illustrative Content](http://www.rdaregistry.info/termList/IllusContent/){:target="_blank"}.

 >Example:
 ><CITE>illustration</CITE>